Tapeline/Hummingbird-IDE/README.md

 # Hummingbird-IDE
 Simple, lightweight, customizable, universal IDE written in Java using Swing

+**THIS BRANCH IS A DEAD END.
+HUMMINGBIRD DEVELOPMENT WON'T CONTINUE HERE.**

-Currently in development, so anything can change and everything can fail
+Currently in development so anything can change and everything can fail

 > Notice!
 > If You receive errors right at start from `me.tapeline.carousellib.configuration` or